kentaka7/eMia-iOS/README.md

 - RxSwift, RxCocoa, RxDatasource
 - RxRealm, RealmSwift
 - Custom Layout for UICollectionView
-- VIPER (MyProfile and Settings scenes are more aligned to the VIPER requirements in this version )
+- VIPER (the MyProfile, Settings, NewPost, EditPost scenes are more aligned to the VIPER requirements at the current version )

 ## Requirements